WordPress/blueprints/docs/build-your-first-blueprint.md

 add_action('admin_notices', 'my_custom_plugin');
 ```

-You can use the [installPlugin](https://wordpress.github.io/wordpress-playground/blueprints-api/steps#InstallPluginStep), but that requires creating a ZIP file.
-Let's start with something different to see if the plugin works:
+While you could use the [installPlugin](https://wordpress.github.io/wordpress-playground/blueprints-api/steps#InstallPluginStep) step for this, it typically requires creating a ZIP file.
+To demonstrate direct file creation and activation, let's start with something different:

 1. Create a `wp-content/plugins/hello-from-the-dashboard` directory using the [`mkdir` step](https://wordpress.github.io/wordpress-playground/blueprints-api/steps#MkdirStep).
 2. Write a `plugin.php` file using the [`writeFile` step](https://wordpress.github.io/wordpress-playground/blueprints-api/steps#WriteFileStep).